 The Tutor Guide: Interviewing a Tutor or Teacher

 Finding a tutor who is knowledgeable, works well with your child, and addresses your specific tutoring needs is a crucial part of creating a great learning experience for your child.
-Here are a few questions that can help you screen potential tutors
+Before inviting the private tutor to your home, you will likely have an initial phone interview to see if this person is a good match.
+If all goes well, invite them to your home for an in-person interview.
+Here are a few questions that can help you screen potential tutors:

 Initial Phone Screening

 - What kind of academic training do you have in the subject you are tutoring?

 - Have you done any tutoring before?
 For how many years?
 How many students have you worked with, and what ages?

 - What kind of improvement have you seen in past clients?

 - Why do you want to be a tutor?

 - Do you have experience working with different learning styles?

 - My child needs help with (name the specific subject, such as reading on the third grade level).
 What would you do to help him?